Cost of Living

 Key Takeaways

-living in Croatia could be more affordable than you think?
-While Zagreb has a lively lifestyle, its cost of living is among the highest in the country.
+Living in Croatia could be more affordable than you think.
+While Zagreb has a vibrant lifestyle, its cost of living is among the highest in the country.
 However, smaller cities like Osijek offer a more economical alternative, with monthly expenses significantly lower.
 Understanding these differences can help you make informed decisions about your move to Croatia.

 Quick Answer: Cost of Living in Croatia